BBVA/hancock-doc/docs/guide/dlt-adapter/Operations/SmartContract.md

 To deploy the adapted deployment transaction, we can use the <i>send transaction</i> call of the <a href="../wallet-hub/">Wallet-Hub</a> component to finish the deployment.

-To check the smart contract deployment transaction, we can call the <a href="../dlt-broker/">Dlt Broker</a> component, with the selected address as <i>sender</i> to get the contract address.
+To locate the smart contract deployment transaction, we can call the <a href="../dlt-broker/">DLT Broker</a> component, with the selected address as <i>sender</i> to get the contract address.

 Once the contract address is saved, you will need to register the smart contract.